sdkitagawa/DIR/README.md

 </p>

 ## Brief
-Discord Icon Replacer aka DIR is a tool to keep your shortcut and Discord app icons updated according to the icon of your preference made by **[dkitagawa](https://discord.com/users/737103505663328356/)**.
+Discord Icon Replacer aka DIR is a tool to keep your shortcut and Discord app icons updated according to the icon of your preference.

-# Technologies
+## Technologies
 - [**C#**](https://dotnet.microsoft.com/en-us/languages/csharp) - For the general backend development;
 <br /><br />

-# Contact
+## Contact
 ### **Learn more about me at:**
 - ⚡ [**LinkedIn**](https://linkedin.com/in/douglas-kitagawa/)
 - 📫 [**E-mail**](mailto:douglaskitagawa@proton.me)